charitha22/hybf-cc23-artifact/README.md

 technique.
 It also produces a dot file with control-flow graph produced by each technique, including the baseline CFG.
 The generated dot files can be viewed using either `xdot` on Linux or an online graph viewer such as [GraphvizOnline](https://dreampuf.github.io/GraphvizOnline/).
+For example, `seme-fusion-better.c.baseline.dot` contains the CFG for the baseline CFG, without any branch fusion, `seme-fusion-better.c.seme-fusion.dot` contains the CFG after applying SEME-Fusion transformation.
 By comparing the control-flow graphs produced, one can identify the differences that result from branch fusion.